Eurasian magpie: Europe

-In Italian, British and French folklore, magpies are believed to have a penchant for picking up shiny items, particularly precious stones or metal objects.
+In Italian, British and French folklore, magpies are believed to have a penchant for picking up shiny items, particularly precious stones or metallic objects.
 Rossini's opera La gazza ladra and The Adventures of Tintin comic The Castafiore Emerald are based on this theme.
-However, one recent research study has cast doubt on the veracity of this belief.
+However, a recent study has cast doubt on the veracity of this belief.
 In Bulgarian, Czech, German, Hungarian, Polish, Russian, Slovak and Swedish folklore the magpie is seen as a thief.
 In Hungary there is an old saying which said when you heard a magpie singing it meant guests would be coming to your house.
 Perhaps because the magpie loved to sit on the trees in front of the village houses and signaled when a man was approaching.

 In Sweden, it is further associated with witchcraft.
 In Norway, a magpie is considered cunning and thievish, but also the bird of hulder, the underground people.

-Magpies have been attacked for their role as predators, which includes eating other birds' eggs and their young, mostly smaller songbirds.
+Magpies have been criticised for their role as predators, which includes eating the eggs and young of other birds, mostly smaller songbirds.
 However, one study has disputed the view that they affect total song-bird populations, finding "no evidence of any effects of [magpie] predator species on songbird population growth rates.
-We therefore had no indication that predators had a general effect on songbird population growth rates".
-Another study has claimed that smaller songbird populations increased in places where magpie populations were high and that they do not have a negative impact on the total songbird population.
+Therefore, there was no indication that predators had a general effect on songbird population growth rates".
+Another study has claimed that smaller songbird populations increased in areas with high magpie populations, suggesting that magpies do not negatively impact total songbird populations.